IvanTomilov1/eXplain-NNs-documentation/methods.md

 [2] Tipping, M. E., and Bishop, C. M. (1999).
 “Probabilistic principal component analysis”.
 Journal of the Royal Statistical Society: Series B (Statistical Methodology), 61(3), 611-622.

 ## Homologies
+Persistent homologies of data images on layers of neural network are suggested as qualitative characteristics of intra-layer manifold transformations by the neural network.

+Persistent homologies [1] evaluation is performed on the data, provided by the user.
+The method takes representations on some layers (specified by the user).
+For those representations persistent homologies with fixed coefficient type and  are computed (based on Vietoris-Rips complex or Sparse Vietoris–Rips filtration) and transformed to barcodes for visual representation.

+[1] Tristan Gowdridge, Nikolaos Devilis, Keith Worden, On topological data analysis for SHM; an introduction to persistent homology, arXiv:2209.06155, 2022

 ## Uncertainty Estimation via Bayesianization
 One of the advantages of Bayesian neural networks (BNNs) [1] over classic ones (NNs) is their ability to evaluate uncertainty of their prediction.
 Our library takes advantage of this property of Bayesian neural networks.
 We provide a collection of methods that allows to build a Bayesian version of the trained neural network (to perform _bayesianisation_) and use the Bayesian model to evaluate uncertainty of the model.